okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/android/opensignin.md

     </LinearLayout>
     ```

-1. Fill in strings for the `text` values referenced above, in `app/src/main/res/values/strings.xml`:
+1. Add the following code to `app/src/main/res/values/strings.xml` to add the strings for the `text` values of the buttons:

     ```xml
     <resources>